richiehsiung/InstagramDMDeleterScript/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Specific Range (Chrome) (Currently Quite Rudimentary) :

-Load messages to where you want to roughly start unsend from (precision doesn't matter that much, just make sure the message is loaded)
+Load messages to where you want to roughly start unsending from (precision doesn't matter that much, just make sure the message is loaded)

 In console, paste